-- governance of the Office for National Statistics (ONS) the UK’s National Statistical Institute and the largest producer of official statistics.
+- the Office for National Statistics (ONS) which is the executive office of the UK Statistics Authority and the largest producer of official statistics in the UK

 - the Office for Statistics Regulation (OSR) which is the regulatory arm of the UK Statistics Authority.
 It assesses official statistics for compliance with the Code of Practice for Statistics, reports on system-wide issues and on how statistics are used, celebrating when the standards are upheld and challenging publicly when they are not.

 A Memorandum of Understanding describes the responsibilities of the Cabinet Office with respect to the UK Statistics Authority, as an independent statutory body.

 Making public statements about the use of statistics is an important part of our work.
 For further detail on our role in making public interventions, and the factors that we consider in making these interventions, you can download our interventions policy.